 Hand held sawing refers to portable saws that are fitted with diamond tipped blades or chains such as hand saws, rings saws and chain saws.
 These saws are convenient for smaller jobs, where manoeuvrability and space is limited and the depth of cut required is moderate.

-Hand Saw Cutting is very versatile and can be used in almost any situation where cuts are required.
-Hand held saws have a maximum cutting depth of 265mm.
+Hand saw cutting is very versatile and can be used in almost any situation where cuts are required.
+Hand held saws have a maximum cutting depth of 325mm.
 Power options include petrol, hydraulic, electric and high-frequency electric.

 Ring sawing is a hand-held method of saw cutting, used to form cuts up to 325mm deep in all building materials, using a diamond tipped offset cutting wheel, either hydraulically or electrically driven.
 Ring Saws are commonly used where wall saws are not effective.

 Ring saw cutting is ideal when dealing with restricted access and a clean cut is required.
 It is low noise and vibration free.
 The ring saw differs from other saws because the blade is not put on a spindle, the blade has no core (centre) and it rotates on a roller system.
-The depth of cut is limited by the blade diameter, but up to 325mm can usually be managed.
+The depth of cut is limited by the blade diameter, with depths up to 325mm achievable.

 Typical applications for hand sawing & ring sawing include:

 Concrete diamond chain sawing is a concrete cutting method used mainly to prevent overcutting as well as to cut unique shapes or cut lines where other concrete cutting equipment cannot achieve the entry point or freedom of movement that a diamond chain saw can provide.